Support for young people who identify as LGBTIQ+

 PFLAG (for parents)

 Parent and Friends of Lesbians and Gays Brisbane (PFLAG) is a support group for parents of LGBTIQ people in Queensland.
 They also strive to support LGBTIQ people who are, or fear, they may be abandoned by their families.
-Contact PFLAG on:
+Contact PFLAG on phone 0400 767 832 or email.

 Queensland AIDS Council

-The Queensland AIDS Council (QuAC) is an independent, community-based health promotion charity which helps all LGBTI people to achieve the best possible health and wellbeing.
+The Queensland AIDS Council (QuAC) is an independent, community-based health promotion charity which helps all LGBTI people to achieve the best possible health and wellbeing and participate fully in the life of communities, free from stigma and discrimination.